dobkeratops/compiler/README.md

 I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.

 Also I value performance+productivity over compile-time safety.
-You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is still so much you still can't express in a typesystem or verify at compile time.
+You need to write tests for other reasons, so IMO productivity for *tests* will still yield stability... there is still so much you still can't express in a typesystem or verify at compile time.

 I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.(I have worked mostly on platforms where vtables were unacceptable).

-It almost seems like a deliberate joke - how can a language run GameOfLife with compile time metaprogramming, parse ambiguous syntax with GLR, but NOT find definitions out of order?

 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.

-Rust on the other hand is too restrictive; in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
+Rust on the other hand is a little too restrictive; in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
 Rust Traits are good but I'd prefer them optional & duck-typed.
 Rusts philosophy edges toward verbosity,'costs must be explicit' -IMO costs should be deterministic sure, but typing more for slow code doesn't make it faster- it wastes time on setup,tools,tests..
 What is important is expressivity, ability to write optimal code more elegantly.
+Rust has to *over-estimate* safety to be sure.
+Some performant patterns are still safe, without being compile-time provable. empirical tests are usually good enough.

 So somewhere between the two is my perfect language.